reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 2. Scheduling is not enabled by default.
 We explicitly enable by adding the `@enableScheduling` annotation to a Spring configuration class.
 3. We can make the scheduling conditional on a property so that we can enable and disable scheduling by setting the property.
 3. We create scheduled jobs by decorating a method with the `@scheduled` annotation.
-4. Only methods with `void` return type and zero parameters can be converted into scheduled jobs by adding `@scheduled` annotation.
+4. Only methods with `void` return type and zero parameters can be converted into scheduled jobs by adding `@Scheduled` annotation.
 5. We set the interval of executing by specifying the `fixedRate` or `fixedDelay` attribute in the `@scheduled` annotation.

-You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/aws/springscheduler).
+You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-scheduler).